pksilen/vitja-service/README.md

     - Put analytics query inside its service and enabled for 'management' role for use
 - ExpectInTestsToMatch annotation to include support for import libraries like lodash or moment
 - Add Avro schema generation and content type support (avro-js)
+- IsExprTrue annotation should be documented in servicemetadata with the function, so that frontend can use same functiongit
 - Backk-frontend automatically create a frontend for one or more backends
   - backend metadata fetch urls are given in env variable as parameter